CornerstoneII/pull-request-challenge/readme.md

 5. Tpe `git add -A`.

-6. Type `git commit -m "added *insert name here* to contributors.md"`.
+6. Type `git commit -m "added *Oluwaseun Iyadi* to contributors.md"`.

 7. Type `git push origin master`.
 Your forked copy of this repo on github will now have your changes.